MikeBishop/dns-alt-svc/draft-nygren-dnsop-svcb-httpssvc.md

   For example, if www.example.com is a CNAME alias that switches between one of three CDNs or hosting enviroments, successive queries for that name may return records that correspond to different environments.
-* Enables the functional equivalent of a CNAME at a zone apex (such as "example.com"), and generally enables delegation of operational authority for an origin within the DNS to an alternate name.
+* Enables CNAME-like functionality at a zone apex (such as "example.com") for participating protocols, and generally enables delegation of operational authority for an origin within the DNS to an alternate name.